siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 013 Gravity as Refraction.md

 $$

 If only one constitutive channel were perturbed, this first-order shift would be halved, giving the Newtonian half-value.
-The factor of two is therefore not an added correction.
-It is forced by the ontology: a full electromagnetic medium rather than an electric-only one.
+The factor of two is forced by the
+ontology: a full electromagnetic medium.

 In optics, when a wave propagates through a medium of varying speed, it bends toward the slower region.
 This is refraction.

-Gravity, in this framework, is that refraction applied to all energy transport, not just light.
+Gravity, in this framework, is that refraction applied to all energy transport.
 The trajectory of any moving configuration curves toward regions of high energy density, because those are the regions of lower propagation speed.